 SUVs are the leading trades with fuel-efficient vehicles like the Ford Focus, Toyota Corolla and Chevy Cobalt being the leading sellers.

 What about the manufacturers?

-More importantly, the cars on the dealers lots are dissappearing.
-The average age of cars on a lot are 60 days.
-According to Automotive News the days supply of vehicles on the lot as of July 1, 2009 were:
+More importantly, the cars on the dealer’s lots are disappearing.
+The average age of cars on a lot is 60 days.
+According to Automotive News the days supply of vehicles on the lot as of July 1, 2009, were: